Win $250 and Extra Goodies!

 All best wishes to you and yours during this trying time.

 Window Restoration & Milling

 King Solomon's Lodge #1

-As partners, leadership of King Solomon’s Lodge #1 and the New Bern Preservation Foundation have launched a project to restore the lodge meeting place originally known as Drayton’s Hall.
-The Foundation is working with Lodge members to apply for grants and raise funds for a restoration of this important historic building.
+The restoration project is a partnership between leadership of King Solomon’s Lodge #1 and the New Bern Preservation Foundation.
+The work will restore the Lodge meeting place originally known as Drayton’s Hall.
+The Foundation is working with Lodge members to raise funds for the exterior restoration of this important historic building.